blacklightpy/vaultofknowledge/Barbie The Movie.md

 - Matriarchy is good, patriarchy is bad
 - The only way to escape patriarchy is to hate men

-I'm not usually a fan of Ben as he's conservative and I disagree with him a lot, but I believe Barbie movie could potentially be used as a movement to separate men and women in the name of feminisim.

-If it is about rights, we can
+I'm not usually a fan of Ben as he's conservative and I disagree with him a lot, but I believe Barbie movie could potentially be used as a movement to separate men and women in the name of feminism.
+If it is about rights, any means to do it is fair, right?

+I believe feminism is important in that women need to be free of the fixed rules placed on them, and it has nothing to do with hating the other gender.
+It's certainly not all men who are responsible for this, but that's the reasoning used here.

+"Skewed feminism" isn't much different from "skewed counter-terrorism" or "skewed Islamic jihad" (a spiritual war) or "skewed Christianity".